-The bill amends Washington's voter registration laws to improve the management of voter registration challenges and ensure the accuracy of voter registration lists.
-A significant change is the requirement that the registrations of deceased voters can only be canceled upon receipt of a signed statement from a registered voter, which must be confirmed by the county auditor or secretary of state.
-The bill also outlines new procedures for county auditors to reactivate inactive voters and specifies conditions for canceling inactive registrations, such as confirmation of death or registration in another state.
+The bill amends Washington's voter registration laws to improve the management of voter registration lists and the process for challenging registrations.
+A significant change is that the registrations of deceased voters can only be removed from the official state voter registration list upon receipt of a signed statement from a registered voter, which must be confirmed by the county auditor or secretary of state.
+The bill also establishes new procedures for county auditors to reactivate inactive voters and specifies conditions for canceling inactive registrations, such as confirmation of death or registration in another state.

 Substitute Bill: 29A.08.510, 29A.08.630, 29A.08.810, 29A.08.820, 29A.08.835, 29A.08.840, 29A.08.850, 29A.08.135